mjstraughan/CubingHistory/docs/3x3/Methods/CFOP.md

 ### Later Publications

-The second known publication of the corner and edge pairs technique comes in June 1981 on page 41 of James G. Nourse's *The Simple Solution to Rubik's Cube* [7].
+The second known publication of the corner and edge pairs technique comes in June 1981 on page 41 of James G. Nourse's _The Simple Solution to Rubik's Cube_ [7].

 ![](img/CFOP/F2L/Nourse.png)

->This one is only a mention of the idea with no strategies or sequences.
+> This one is only a mention of the idea with no strategies or sequences.
 I was provided this information by Joseph Briggs.

 In July 1981 in the Slovenian magazine Teleks, the technique is described with some illustrations [8].

 ![](img/CFOP/F2L/Sosic1.png)
 ![](img/CFOP/F2L/Sosic2.png)

->This article is written by Rok Sosič and Polona Sosič.
+> This article is written by Rok Sosič and Polona Sosič.
 Rok Sosič is credited as the creator of the technique.
 I was provided this information by Joseph Briggs who received it in a private message from a user on speedsolving.com.

-In the September, 1981 issue of Cubism for Fun, the technique is described and credited to Rene Schoof [9].
+In the September, 1981 issue of Cubism for Fun, the technique is described and credited to René Schoof [9].

 ![](img/CFOP/F2L/Schoof.png)

->Thanks to Georges Helm and Ron van Bruchem for this information.
+> Thanks to Georges Helm and Ron van Bruchem for this information.

-According to Ron van Bruchem, the technique appears two months later in December 1981 in a book by Frans Schiereck called *De Hongaarse Kubus Voor Doordraaiers* [10, 11].
+According to Ron van Bruchem, the technique appears two months later in December 1981 in a book by Frans Schiereck called _De Hongaarse Kubus Voor Doordraaiers_ [10, 11].

 ![](img/CFOP/F2L/Schiereck1.png)
 ![](img/CFOP/F2L/Schiereck2.png)

 ### Jessica Fridrich's Story

 For several years in the online community, it was believed that the totality of CFOP had been created by Jessica Fridrich.
-However, some in the community were aware of the 1981 Cubism for Fun newsletter and the appearance of the F2L pair technique in *De Hongaarse Kubus Voor Doordraaiers*.
+However, some in the community were aware of the 1981 Cubism for Fun newsletter and the appearance of the F2L pair technique in _De Hongaarse Kubus Voor Doordraaiers_.
 In July, 2003, Ryan Heise posed the question to the community as to the origin of the F2L pair technique [12].
 Jessica Fridrich responded by saying that she wasn't sure of the origin and that she learned of the technique from friends in college [13].
 They had been using the technique, although in a basic form.
 Fridrich found solutions for additional cases to speed up solving the first two layers.

 ![](img/CFOP/F2L/Fridrich1.png)